c0c0n3/kitt4sme.live/README.md

   automatically stashes away your NGSI data and builds time series out of it.
 * [WP6 pilot deployments][wp6.trials].
 Outlines how the KITT4SME
-  platform got packaged and made available for the pilot deployments WP6 will carry out.
+  platform got packaged and made available for the WP6 pilot deployments.

 ### Hacking